-No changes have been discussed or proposed at a domestic level.
-In respect of wider international developments, the Irish Government has strongly opposed the EC's interim proposal for a 'digital economy tax'.
-Responding to the proposal, the Irish Minister for Finance referenced the OECD reports on digital taxation, hinting at a need for broader international consensus on this issue, rather than EUfocused measures.
+In respect of wider international developments, the Irish Government has strongly opposed the EC's interim proposal for a "digital economy tax".
+Responding to the proposal, the Irish Minister for Finance referenced the OECD reports on digital taxation, hinting at a need for broader international consensus on this issue, rather than EU-focused measures.
 Moreover, the Irish Government also published a reasoned opinion on 16 May 2018, addressed to the President of the EU Council, questioning the necessity of these measures.
+In this instance, the Irish preference for building an international consensus based on proposals from the OECD appears to have prevailed, as the Council were unable to reach an agreement on the EU digital services tax on 12 March 2019 and have agreed to postpone the measure until the end of 2020, pending further work at the OECD level.